Great Vegan Pasta Recipes

 I come from an Italian family and love my vegan pasta recipes.
 I think I ate pasta all the way back to when I was in the womb!

 Pasta has gotten a bad reputation from the low-carb diets afficionados out there recently, but it's unwarranted.
 The easiest way to combat this is to look for whole grain pastas.
-There are tons of whole wheat pastas on the market at any supermarket.
+Most supermarkets have whole wheat pasta, as well as even brown rice pasta, quinoa pasta, and a mix of gluten-free pastas.

 Note: I use whole grain pasta, but you could use basic semolina.
 It's important to get the penne rigate, which has ridges, because they allow the sauce to stick to the pasta.
 Yum!